ID220/homework1-one-block-tetris/README.md

 </p>

 - The brightness of the built-in LEDs is between 0 (off) and 100 (fully on).
 In my demo, I used the brightness of 50 but you can change it.
+- The logic update refresh is _200ms_ but I suggest you to start with a slower refresh rate (like _500ms_) and change it when your logic is complete.
 - If you need to change the values assigned to global variables of immutable types (e.g., numbers and booleans) remember to use the keyword `global`.
 Here an example

 ```python